+Access_format provides the format of the data file linked through the access_url parameter.
 The data may be stored in their native format, and no format conversion is required to set up an EPN-TAP service.
 This field can therefore include reference to unusual formats, although those may not be handled by plotting tools but only in a specific environment.
-Consistently with ObsCore, possible values are MIME-types written in lower cases and are listed in Appendix F.
+Standard acronyms should be used for the most usual formats, including: votable, fits, csv, ascii, pds3, cdf + standard image formats (jpeg, png, tiff...) - always in lower cases.